 Assistance with shipping hazardous materials

-EH&S, in coordination with several other departments around campus, offers assistance for trained UW students, faculty and staff who need to ship hazardous materials.
+EH&S, in coordination with several other University units, offers assistance for trained UW students and personnel who need to ship hazardous materials.

 For assistance with all other hazardous materials, contact the Hazardous Materials Shipping Coordinator at 206.685.2849 or email firstname.lastname@example.org.